SoftwareAG/trendminer-influxdb/README.md

     tm-influx20-connector:latest

 ```
-When connection to postgres fails then you have to add --network=postgres_default.
+When connection to PostgreSQL fails then you have to add --network=postgres_default.
 The IP address of the server where the connector runs will be used when you configure the connection in the TrendHub.

  ## Configure connector